BlackFisch/wsc-oauth-provider/README.md

 The main goal of this fork is to make the plugin
 1. Accessible to everyone free of charge
 2. Make it available for WSC 3.0 as well

+**Since the original website is down, this project is archived now.**

 ## Documentation
 Since this is a fork with not much changed at all, please refer to [EQDKPlus' Documentation](https://wsc-docs.eqdkp-plus.eu/oauthprovider_index.html) over on their page.